It looks like you’re browsing from Netherlands. Click here to switch to the Dutch →

-The way most people see the world is still under the heavy influence of the world's best known and most widely recognized map, the Mercator Projection, from 1569.
+The way most people see the world is still under the heavy influence of the world's best-known and most widely recognised map, the Mercator Projection, from 1569.
 The helpful tool that was primarily used for nautical navigation became the world's most globally used map, the one children look at every day on the walls of their respective classrooms.

-But this map, however, is incredibly unfair regarding Africa.
+But this map, however, is incredibly unfair towards Africa.
 The continent's size on the commonly used map is grossly underestimated due to the Mercator Projection.
-In reality, the actual size of Africa (Africa's land area) is 30.37 million square kilometers (11.7 million square miles).
+In reality, the actual size of Africa (its land area) is 30.37 million square kilometres (11.7 million square miles).

 For instance, the Mercator map depicts Greenland as roughly the same size as Africa when, in fact, the vast continent is 14 times larger.
-As a matter of fact, Greenland is similar in size to Congo.
+As a matter of fact, Greenland is smaller in size than the Democratic Republic of the Congo.
 The projection created by the Flemish geographer and cartographer Gerardus Mercator in 1959 makes some areas appear much more extensive than they are, while others look relatively small in comparison.

 Why is that?